ihor-delta/delta/APPS.md

 - unlimited messaging for translators is enabled for @app.Messenger
 - managing of representative by other representatives is disabled
 - sharing passwords and loging opportunity is disabled
+- eye emotions messages are disabled
+- head movements messages are disabled
+- see on something messages are disabled
+- eye movement control is disabled

 ## @app.Trinity.Core.Tips
 - to help representatives to pass through challenges (except of aggressors according to the Freedoms - see Freedom Of Defense)